![]() |

 = 1) = p and P(Xi

-sequences are composed of binary digits, we can apply
+the random sequences are composed of binary digits, we

-digital circuits to process them.
-Thus, instead of
+can apply digital circuits to process them.
+Thus,

-mapping Boolean values into Boolean values, a digital
+instead of mapping Boolean values into Boolean values,

-circuit now maps real probability values into real
+a digital circuit now maps real probability values

 computation as stochastic